 Loyalty programs that offer rewards or exclusive discounts to customers who make repeat purchases or refer friends are a popular way to do this.
 By offering incentives for engagement, businesses can build stronger relationships with their customers and encourage them to stay involved.

 Another effective gamification technique is to celebrate your customers.
 Every win and milestone works to motivate individuals to keep striving for better results.
-Plus, performance stats that users can proudly share with their social circle brings an element of community that people crave.
+Plus, performance stats that users can proudly share with their social circle bring an element of community that people crave.
 This is particularly relevant for aspirational industries like travel, education and, of course, gaming.

 Gaming recaps, like the one from Call of Duty below, have led to impressive results including 10x higher engagement, 78% higher sales and a 5x uplift in social sharing.